 - When you get a new device, how easily can you get back up and running again?

-The challenge is how to keep your company mobile devices secure, while also giving your team easy access to all the information they need when they’re out of the office.
+The challenge is how to keep your company mobile devices secure, while also allowing employees to use their personal devices i.e. employee BYOD whilst out of office.

 The problem with most current setups